Aim and Motivation

 The STEAM centre gives girls a platform to develop STEAM (Science, Technology, Engineering, Art, and Mathematics) skills and learn about the array of relevant study pathways available to them; thereby uplifting women, and creating gender equality, in the STEAM fields.

 |Layout||7 laboratories, 2 workrooms, rooftop garden|

-The STEAM centre will expand and improve the campus at St Andrew’s School for Girls; providing an educational facility that uses effective methods to teach the subjects of STEAM.
-This building will be home to state of the art science labs along with multi-use classrooms.
+The STEAM centre expands and improves the campus at St Andrew’s School for Girls; providing an educational facility that uses effective methods to teach the subjects of STEAM.
+This building is home to state of the art science labs along with multi-use classrooms.
 The classrooms were designed to make use of natural daylight to provide a creative and fun space in which girls can learn.

-Each science lab will be equipped with modern equipment and apparatus for practical experimentation.
-To further efforts to stay green, this project will utilize solar panels which will generate solar power; and a rooftop garden which will harvest vegetables.
+Each science lab is equipped with modern equipment and apparatus for practical experimentation.
+To further efforts to stay green, this project utilizes solar panels which will generate solar power; and a rooftop garden which harvests vegetables.

 The building aims to stimulate curiosity, develop inquiring minds and expose our girls to new technologies; offering an environment which showcases research and is a dynamic place for experience sharing.